Authentic German Sauerbraten

 This post may contain affiliate links.
 See my disclosure policy.

-One of Germany’s national dishes, this authentic German Sauerbraten is marinated, cooked until tender, and served with a wonderfully rich and flavorful sweet-tangy gravy!
-Serve it with homemade Rotkohl and potatoes, Semmelknรถdel, KartoffelklรถรŸe or Spรคtzle, and you’re all set for a memorable feast!
+One of Germany’s national dishes, this authentic German Sauerbraten features beef roast that is marinated, cooked until fork tender, and served with a wonderfully rich and flavorful sweet-tangy gravy!
+Serve it with the traditional sides of Rotkohl, potatoes, Semmelknödel, Kartoffelklöße, or Spätzle for a hearty and thoroughly satisfying and unforgettable meal.
+And whether you’re serving it for a special occasion, casual family gathering, or as part of your Oktoberfest dinner, you’re all set for a memorable feast!

-Growing up in southern Germany until my mid-20’s, Sauerbraten was a dish I always looked forward to.
-Both my German mother and my Oma would make it served with Rotkohl, Knรถdle and potatoes, sometimes Spรคtzle, and it was a memorable feast every time.
-It was also a dish we loved to order at restaurants.
-Wherever we went it was made a little differently, but always delicious.
+Growing up in southern Germany until moving to the U.S. in my mid-20’s, Sauerbraten was a dish I frequently enjoyed and always looked forward to.
+Both my Mutti and my Oma would make it served with Rotkohl and either Semmelknödel or Kartoffelklöße, sometimes Spätzle, and it was a memorable feast every time.
+It was also a dish we enjoyed ordering at restaurants, with each region of Germany adding their own touches and variations.

 What is Sauerbraten?

 Sauerbraten is a traditional German beef roast that is marinated, browned, and slow-cooked.
-It is usually marinated in a mixture of vinegar, wine, spices and herbs over the course of several days which tenderizes the meat and infuses it with its characteristic tangy flavor (hence the name sauerbraten, the German word for “sour roast”).
+It is marinated in a mixture of vinegar, wine, spices and herbs over the course of several days which tenderizes the meat and infuses it with its characteristic tangy flavor (hence the name sauerbraten, the German word for “sour roast”).

 Sauerbraten recipes vary by region, each adding their own touches.
 Some regions use just vinegar, some just wine and others use a combination of both, which is the most common.
 There is always the addition of a sweet ingredient to balance the acidity and sourness of the sauce and some regions do this by adding ginger snap cookies, raisins, sugar, honey or sugar beet syrup (or often a combination of them) to achieve that balance.
 The addition of ginger snaps also serves to thicken the gravy.

 Sauerbraten is a dish that definitely requires some advance planning as the roast has to marinate for about a week before it’s ready to cook.
-Don’t cut corners by shortening the marinating time.
-Let the meat marinate fully and then reap the rewards for your patience!
+Don’t cut corners by shortening the marinating time and or holding back on the marinade ingredients.
+Prepare that amazing marinade, let the meat marinate fully and then reap the rewards for your patience!

-Where Did It Originate?
+Where Did it Originate?

 The origin of Sauerbraten has been ascribed to Julius Caesar who is documented as having sent beef marinated in wine all the way from Rome to the new Roman colony of Cologne.
 Saint Albert the Great of Cologne was later credited with having popularized the recipe in the 13th century.
 Originally the dish was most commonly made with horse and there are a few restaurants that still serve it, but today it’s primarily made with beef.
-Sometimes it’s also made with venison or lamb.
+Less commonly it’s also made with venison or lamb.

 This quintessential German dish is found on the menus of many German restaurants both in and outside of Germany.
 It has been one of Germany’s most popular dishes for generations and as such has become one of its official national dishes.